How to Form a Professional Limited Liability Company (PLLC)

 When you file taxes as an S corporation, you report income from your PLLC on your personal tax returns and are assessed at your individual income tax rate.
 Businesses must follow strict IRS guidelines to claim an S corp election, so be sure to find and file the right form if this is a tax structure you think works best for your PLLC.

 A C corporation is a business designation that’s typically used by larger businesses.
 When filing your taxes as a C corporation, your personal income taxes are filed separately from your business’s, and the PLLC is taxed as its own entity.
 This subjects you to paying taxes at the standard corporate tax rate.
 When filing your personal income tax return, you claim dividends or corporate earnings as personal income.

 If you find the limited liability and tax flexibility of a PLLC business formation appealing, it might be the right choice for you and your business.
+We do not currently offer PLLC filings, but we plan to add this service soon.
 Contact ZenBusiness today to see how our small business services can help you launch your dream company.